philwil/PiThings/README.md

 Story so far

    Many things work but curently testing the flexible, resusable  io buffers to hold io data.

-Once thee work we will be able to send lists ot things to connections
+Once these work we will be able to send lists ot things to connections

   Next feature will be to add remote nodes